pytransitions/transitions/README.md

 ### <a name="execution-order"></a>Callback execution order

+In summary, there are currently three ways to trigger events.
+You can call a model's convenience functions like `lump.melt()`, execute triggers by name such as `lump.trigger("melt")` or dispatch events on multiple models with `machine.dispatch("melt")` (see section about multiple models in [alternative initialization patterns](#alternative-initialization-patterns)).
-In summary, callbacks on transitions are executed in the following order:
+Callbacks on transitions are then executed in the following order:

 |      Callback                  | Current State |               Comments                                      |
 |--------------------------------|:-------------:|-------------------------------------------------------------|